Marketing Your Practice in 4 Steps

 It’s true that trial and error is the name of the game, but start off with some solid research to make sure you are headed in the right direction.

-You should be able to track the source of EVERY SINGLE inbound phone call, website visit, and walk-in.
+Train your team to be able to track the source of EVERY SINGLE inbound phone call, website visit, and walk-in.
 There’s a whole grab bag of options to use to track your marketing: custom URLs, separate phone numbers, landing pages, surveys…the sky is the limit!

 Scheduling Institute has a solution that can make this process super easy.
 Click Here to learn about Call Tracker, our online analysis tool that gives you access to quickly see exactly how each of your marketing pieces is performing.
 Or, Click Here to schedule a demo.